Advances in the Digitalisation of the Process Industries Conference

 Advanced process automation: Replacing Missing Instrumentation with Data Science: Calculating Virtual Flow Rates for Chemical Injection

-Murray Calander, Eigen, UK
+Murray Callander, Eigen, UK

 Murray introduces an innovative digital twin solution that estimates chemical flow and dosage in real time using existing tank level and fluid rate data.
 Ideal for mature plants without flow meters, it enhances dosing accuracy, minimises chemical waste, and reduces risk – all without adding new instrumentation.